-The ASA (Advertising Standards Authority) may take the Consumer Protection from Unfair Trading Regulations 2008 into account.
-When it makes decisions on complaints regarding allegedly deceptive ads.
+The ASA (Advertising Standards Authority) is the body that regulates UK adverts.
 The ASA will take into account the impression created by business marketing as well as specific claims.
-It will also rule on the basis of the likely effect on consumers, not the advertiser’s intentions moreover, Other parts of the Code include product- or audience-specific restrictions aimed at protecting consumers from deceptive advertising.
-If an advertisement encourages consumers to buy a product or service through a distance-selling mechanism.
-Broadcasters should seek legal advice to ensure they comply with the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
+It will also rule on the basis of the likely effect on consumers, not the advertiser’s intentions.
+Moreover, other parts of the Code include product or audience-specific restrictions aimed at protecting consumers from deceptive advertising.

 Rules for business for making a marketing claim:

 - Advertisements must not materially mislead or be likely to do so.

 - Importantly, advertisements must not mislead consumers by omitting material information.
 They must not mislead by hiding material information or presenting it in an unclear, unintelligible, ambiguous or untimely manner.

 - For advertisements that quote prices for an advertised product or service, material information [for the purposes of rule 3.2] includes: